bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.10.3* ** *- TBD*

 - Added the Root Server URI to the XSD (XML Schema).
+- Added the Root Server URI to the available fields returned by the server info.

 ***Version 2.10.2* ** *- March 24, 2018*